boutroslab/CRISPRAnalyzeR/README.md

 - added Visualization of GenomeCRISPR data in Hit Confirmation -> Gene Overview
 - added Essential / Non-essential gene Read count in Quality Control
 - added Essential/non-essential Log2 FC in Hit Calling section -> you can compare the effect to any published CRISPR screened cell line in GenomeCRISPR

-Version 1.141
-- adapted to changes in ENSEMBL database structure

-Version 1.14
-- stability enhancements in report generation
-- fixed some UI typos
-- prepared basis for new features
-- added new parameter: max_upload -> sets the maximum allowed upload limit
-- introduced Kitematic-based installation

-Version 1.13
-- fixed some typos
-- fixed report generation issue with larger datasets

 OLDER VERSIONS are not available anymore.